Providing tax representation, income tax return preparation, and tax consulting services nationwide as well as internationally.

 Who are Enrolled Agents?

-Enrolled Agents (EAs) are tax professionals who receive their exclusive right to practice before the IRS directly from the United States Government (U.S. Treasury Department), proving their competence in Federal taxation matters before the United States Treasury Department.
-Most Enrolled Agents (EAs) focus on tax return preparation, with fewer providing tax resolution services that deal with IRS, FTB and other agency tax audits and collection controversies.
+Enrolled Agents (EAs) are tax professionals who receive their exclusive right to practice before the IRS directly from the United States Government (U.S. Treasury Department).
+EAs must prove their competence in Federal taxation before receiving their license from the United States Treasury Department.
+Most Enrolled Agents (EAs) focus on tax return preparation.
+Fewer are providing tax resolution services dealing with IRS, FTB, and other agency tax audits, collection controversies, and administrative appeals.

 Individual states license Certified Public Accountants (CPAs) and attorneys.
-They may or may not specialize in tax audit, collection, or administrative appeal resolution.
+These professionals may or may not specialize in tax resolution services for audits, collections, or administrative appeals.

 Owe a Lot of Back Taxes and Want to Take an International Trip?

 It’s imperative to promptly address and settle your IRS tax obligations if you’re considering traveling outside the United States.
-The IRS is now communicating with the State Department, prompting them to take action such as denying the issuance of new passports or renewals or even revoking existing passports for taxpayers with outstanding tax liabilities exceeding $64,000 in tax, penalties, and interest (this amount is adjusted annually for inflation).
-These debts include U.S. individual income taxes, trust fund recovery penalties, business taxes for which taxpayers are personally liable for and other civil penalties.
+The IRS is now communicating with the United States State Department seeking assistance with IRS collection enforcement.
+These actions involve denying the issuance of new passports or renewals or even revoking existing passports.
+This applies to taxpayers with outstanding tax liabilities exceeding $64,000 in tax, penalties, and interest.
+This amount is adjusted annually for inflation.
+These debts include U.S. individual income taxes, trust fund recovery penalties (TFRP), business taxes for which taxpayers are personally liable, and other civil penalties.

-The IRS must have filed a Notice of Federal Tax Lien, and all administrative remedies under the law have lapsed, or have been exhausted or issued a levy in their efforts to collect these debts.
+The IRS must have (a) filed a Notice of Federal Tax Lien, and (b) all administrative remedies under the law have lapsed or have been exhausted, or issued a levy in their efforts to collect these debts.
 Booking a trip abroad only to encounter the unpleasant surprise of being unable to leave the U.S. due to a revoked passport or inability to get a new one is best avoided at all costs!

 IRS Scams

-Be alert to fraudulent contacts by scammers pretending to be IRS employees!
+Be alert to fraudulent contacts by scammers pretending to be IRS Revenue Agents, Revenue Officers, Settlement Officers, Special Agents, or other IRS employees!
 Thousands of taxpayers suffer financial loss and identity theft monthly when they provide personal and financial information or make payments to these fraudsters!!
-Most of these crooks use scare tactics like claiming a warrant will be issued for your arrest or that the IRS will levy (attach) your bank and other financial accounts or salary if you do not pay immediately!
-They often demand payment using an atypical method, such as gift cards, virtual currency, or a Western Union money transfer.
+Most of these individuals use scare tactics and demand tax payments via unconventional methods.
+These methods often include gift cards, virtual currency, a cash app, or a Western Union money transfer.
 Be alert for clues that you are about to be scammed!!

-The typical and legitimate method for the IRS to make initial contact with you is almost always by an IRS letter or notice of a pending tax audit or non-payment of an IRS tax liability.
-If you have never received such a letter or notice, be very careful about unexpected calls allegedly from an IRS employee!
-Bottom line – if you are surprised by a call from someone alleging to be from the IRS, get their name, employee or badge number, the title of their position, their office address, and their contact phone number.
-Tell them you will call them back after you have verified their information.
-You can then call the IRS at (800) 829-1040 and confirm the call was legitimate.
-If you cannot get through to the IRS, contact me, and I will verify the information through my channels.
+The typical and legitimate method for the IRS to make initial contact with you is almost always by an IRS letter or IRS Notice of a pending tax audit or non-payment of an IRS tax liability.
+If you never received such a letter or notice, be very careful about unexpected calls, texts, or e-mails allegedly from an IRS employee!

 Here is a link to the IRS website where they share information on the latest IRS scams.